wiredquill/suse-rancher-prime-setup/README-Full-Instructions.md

 ### Cluster Requirements

-You can run as many or as few portions of the lab as you like.
-In order to run everything, you will need the following systems:
+You can run as many or as few parts of the lab as you wish.
+To run the full setup, you will need the following three clusters:

-Three separate clusters:

 #### 1. Rancher Management Cluster
 - DNS Domain: `rancher.dna-42.com`
 - Resources:
   - Cores: 2
-  - RAM: 10 GB
+  - RAM: 6 GB
   - Storage: 60 GB
-- Purpose: Hosting the Rancher Management Interface
+- Purpose: Hosts the Rancher Management Interface

 #### 2. Infrastructure Cluster (Longhorn, Registry, Security)
 - DNS Domain: `hangar-bay.dna-42.com`